 Today in many organizations, the loss prevention function assists human resources in investigating allegations of sexual misconduct, bullying, and hostile workplace situations.
-These types of cases are very different from investigations of dishonest associates and require a different set of skills and interview tools.
+A sexual harassment investigation is very different from that of a dishonest associate and requires a different set of skills and interview tools.

 Where the investigation of theft may be accomplished by installing a video, examining inventory data, or looking at register media to establish the case, the sexual harassment allegations may require the interviewing of multiple people to establish a timeline and personal backgrounds or to retrieve memories of conversations or events.

 At the end of the sexual harassment investigation, the ultimate decision of who is telling the truth might be based on the investigator’s assessment of the interviews conducted.

 Find out what you need to know about modern retail security in a FREE Special Report, Retail Security and Safety: CCTV Surveillance Systems, Retail Alarm Systems, and Security Training, right now!

 The investigation can begin in many ways, depending on how the outcry was received.
 Obviously, in some cases it would come from the victim, but it could also come from coworkers, anonymous sources, or relatives.
 The first complaint delivered to the company must be collected carefully and documented in terms of times and dates.

 Generally, it is best to obtain a statement from the “reporter” of the event detailing the allegations and the parties involved.
 The statement could be taken in written form or recorded to preserve it in even more detail.
 If the incident is criminal in nature, such as a rape, the proper law enforcement authorities should be notified, and any evidence of the incident should be preserved and turned over to them.